drufball/yosai/_drafts/actualization.md

 "What for?"
 Moto hoped she would forget her earlier question.

 The woman rolled her eyes toward the ceiling, tilting her head to the side and imitating a high, nasally voice. "_Unauthorized demolitions work._" She threw a hand in the air.
 "Like no one has ever blown a hole in the building before.
 I mean _look_ at the cliffside wall."

 She did have a point.

 "You're a demolitionist then?"
-It made sense, the woman's red hair and eyes marked her as a gemstone glimmer.
+It made sense, the woman's red hair and eyes meant she was a gemstone glimmer.
 She would specialize in infusing gems with energy to be discharged at a later date.
 And rubies held fire.

 The woman sniffed.
 "No, I'm an _artist_."